Shuaa Capital says construction of mixed-used Dubawi project to begin soon

 Fawad Tariq-Khan, chief executive of Shuaa Capital, said: “The last 12 months has seen aggressive de-leveraging of our business with AED159 million bank term debt repaid from internally generated cash flows.

-"Our core operations are welding well under the long-term strategy set last year and we are seeing positive results by expanding our portfolio of service offerings including our recent launch in Egypt for securities brokerage where Shuaa is now a top 15 broker.”For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+"Our core operations are welding well under the long-term strategy set last year and we are seeing positive results by expanding our portfolio of service offerings including our recent launch in Egypt for securities brokerage where Shuaa is now a top 15 broker.”For all the latest construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.